-- 1. The light unit must flash simultaneously with the L-864 flashing light at a rate of 30 flashes per minute (FPM) (± 3 FPM). - 2.
-The center of the vertical beam spread must be between +4 and +20 degrees.

-3. With a minimum vertical beam spread of 10 degrees and at all radials throughout 360 degrees, there must be a minimum intensity of 32.5 candelas equivalent to steady burning mode.
-The minimum effective intensity will be half of this value, but is not calculated for this application.
+- 1. The light unit must flash simultaneously with the L-864 flashing light at a rate of 30 flashes per minute (FPM) (\pm 3 FPM).
+The IR emissions must mimic both pulse width/duration of visible light so pilots do not experience a visual disparity when looking through and under the NVG. - 2.
+The center of the vertical beam spread must be between +4 and +20 degrees. - 3.
+With a minimum vertical beam spread of 10 degrees and at all radials throughout 360 degrees, there must be a minimum average instantaneous intensity of 32.5 candelas equivalent to steady burning mode.
+Evaluate L-810(F) with effective intensity, or limit the flash duration range to some value that insures adequate effective intensity.